adorsys/keycloak-config-cli/docs/organizations/identity-providers.md

-# Organization Identity Provider Integration
+# Identity Provider Integration

 This section covers integrating identity providers with organizations, allowing organizations to have specific authentication methods and user sources.

 ## Overview

 Organization identity provider (IDP) integration allows you to associate specific authentication methods with individual organizations.
-This is useful for multi-tenant applications where different organizations may use different authentication providers.
+This enables multi-tenant applications where different organizations can use different authentication providers.

 ## Supported Identity Provider Types